Akasho09/sem7/Data Mining/Unit 3/readme.md

 #### Support and Confidence for Association Rule.
 - For A->B , Following conditions shoukd satisfy :
     - ✅ Support
+        - Support refers to the relative frequency of an item set in a dataset.
         - S = sigma(A union B)/Total

     - ✅ Confidence
         - Measures the reliability of the inference made by the rule.
+        - Confidence is a measure that indicates how likely it is that item Y will appear in a transaction given that item X is already in the transaction.
         - Confidence = sigma(A union B)/sigma(A).

+    - Lift :
+        - In data mining, lift is a measure that evaluates the effectiveness of a predictive model or association rule by comparing its results to a random chance baseline.

 > Support >= minSup Threshold
 > Confidence >= minConf Threshold